The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Parameters of the program

 \item[\texttt{5}:] Complex 3d harmonic oscillator:

 \item[\texttt{6}:] Cornell potential with string breaking:\\ We take the string-breaking scale to be $r_{\text{sb}} = 5.5745$~GeV$^{-1}$ and define

-where $r = \sqrt{x_{1}^2 + x_{2}^2 + x_{3}^2}$, and
+where $\rho = \sqrt{x_{1}^2 + x_{2}^2 + x_{3}^2}$, and

-where \texttt{MASS} is the \texttt{quantumfdtd} reduced mass and \texttt{SIGMA} is an independent parameter. \item[>\texttt{99}:] If $100$ is added to any of the previous potential codes, the corresponding potential will be loaded with its origin centered at the point $(x_{1},x_{2},x_{3}) = (0,0,0)$ instead of at the point $(x_{1},x_{2},x_{3}) = (N/2,N/2,N/2)$.
+where \texttt{MASS} is the \texttt{quantumfdtd} reduced mass (see subsection~\ref{subsec:basic_params}) and \texttt{SIGMA} is an independent parameter specified in the input file. \item[>\texttt{99}:] If $100$ is added to any of the previous potential codes, the corresponding potential will be loaded with its origin centered at the point $(x_{1},x_{2},x_{3}) = (0,0,0)$ instead of at the point $(x_{1},x_{2},x_{3}) = (N_H,N_H,N_H)$ with $N_H = (N+1)/2$.
 This is especially useful for periodic boundary conditions. \end{description}